learn-co-curriculum/rails-blog-scaffold/README.md

 ```

 <em>Before anything</em>, note that when you generate your scaffold, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

-## What are all these files?

-All the files that you currently see in your project directory, with the exception of a few `spec` files, were generated via the `rails new` command.
-Consequently, it built a fully-fledged web app ready out of the box.
-This is an example of why the Rails framework is called an opinionated framework that favors convention over configuration.
-With Sinatra, we can build an app from scratch, by just `require  'sinatra'` in a file and calling `rackup`.
-Rails is much heavier than that.
-With an app ready out of the box through generators like `rails new` and `rails generate scaffold`, we're able to build powerful applications very quickly.

 Browse through the Rails Guides below: